 - This product has received formal recognition by HMRC for Live and Test submissions and is fully compliant with HMRC security and encryption requirements.

 - The Product is listed on the official UK Government website, which can be viewed via www.GOV.UK.
-Search for 'VAT Returns' then click on link to that page.
-Then click on link '3.
-How to submit your return'.
-Then click on link 'List of software you can use'.
+Search for 'VAT Returns' then scroll down and click on link 'VAT Returns and EC Sales List: commercial software suppliers'.
+Then click on link 'VAT: commercial software suppliers'.
+Then scroll down the alphabetical list to find 'Neilson James Technology'.

 Minimum System Requirements